UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 12.
 Software organisation from the compatibility point of view.

 Important remark: As you have seen, and also from your experience in Chapters 1 and 2, do not write C code without having sketched firstly hardware schematics and program flowcharts.
-Because as in VHDL, C code is again a simple translation of the information already studied and fully annotated in paper.
+Because as in VHDL, C code is yet again a simple translation of the information already studied and fully annotated in paper.
 Therefore, the C code of a given project, even if it is correct, has no value and is not assessed unless handed in accompanied by the corresponding work in paper.

 Project location: